Frequently Asked Questions

 Is there a limit on the number of times I can take an NPLEX exam?

-There is not a limit to the number of times you can take an NPLEX examination.
+NABNE does not limit the number of times you can take an NPLEX examination.
 You may, however, be required to fulfill additional requirements in order to be eligible to take or retake the examination(s) if you:

 • Graduated from an ANMP more than five (5) years ago and have not passed both the NPLEX Part I and NPLEX Part II – Core Clinical Science Examination.